-Loyalty interests should be declared by staff involved in decision making where they:
+Loyalty interests relating to the individual and/ or an associated person (as per section 5 above) should be declared by staff involved in decision making where they:

-- Hold a position of authority in another NHS organisation or commercial, charity, voluntary, professional, statutory or other body which could be seen to influence decisions they take in their NHS role. - Sit on advisory groups or other paid or unpaid decision-making forums that can influence how an organisation spends taxpayers' money. - Are, or could be, involved in the recruitment or management of close family members and relatives, close friends and associates, and business partners. - Are aware that their organisation does business with an organisation in which close family members and relatives, close friends and associates, and business partners have decision making responsibilities.
+- Hold a position of authority in another NHS organisation or commercial, charity, voluntary, professional, statutory or other body which could be seen to influence decisions they take in their NHS role. - Sit on advisory groups or other paid or unpaid decision-making forums that can influence how an organisation spends taxpayers' money. - Are, or could be, involved in the recruitment (member of a job matching panel) or management of close family members and relatives, close friends and associates, and business partners. - Are aware that their organisation does business with an organisation in which close family members and relatives, close friends and associates, and business partners have decision making responsibilities.